fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ### Redux-notes

 Our aim is to modify our note application to use Redux for state management.
-However let's first cover a few key concepts through a simplified note application.
+However, let's first cover a few key concepts through a simplified note application.

 The first version of our application is the following